What are the Main Benefits of a Personal Pension?

 Lack of access

 The one fundamental drawback of a personal pension plan is that you can’t access it without incurring potentially damaging costs and fees before the age of 55.
+Plus, some plans don’t have access to Pension Freedom features and will need to be transferred if you want to do this when you reach this age.

 Read more about the difficulties of accessing your pension prior to the age of 55.